smeetinc/alx-system_engineering-devops/0x00-shell_basics/README.md

 The long format list command
 Long format with hidden files
-User Ids and groups displayed numerically with long format and hidden files
+User Ids and groups displayed numerically with long format and hidden files script to make a directory in tmp directory